xgi-org/xgi/README.md

 ## How to Cite
 We acknowledge the importance of good software to support research, and we note that research becomes more valuable when it is communicated effectively.
-To demonstrate the value of XGI, we ask that you cite XGI in your work.
+To demonstrate the value of XGI, we ask that you cite the XGI [paper](https://doi.org/10.21105/joss.05162) in your work.
 You can cite XGI either by going to our repository page [repository page](../../) (if you haven't already) and clicking the "cite this repository" button on the right sidebar (which will generate a citation in your preferred format) or by copying the following BibTeX entry:
 ```
 @article{Landry_XGI_2023,
     author = {Landry, Nicholas W. and Lucas, Maxime and Iacopini, Iacopo and Petri, Giovanni and Schwarze, Alice and Patania, Alice and Torres, Leo},